Fab Lab Surge and ABC News

 Kala Jangi Fighter Fortress

-CC and I outside the fotress
+CC and I outside the fortress

 This appears to be what the Marines would term a “Tactical Air Control Party” in action on the north wall of the fortress.
 They are probably from the 10th Mountain Division.
-It is interesting to see the old war belt load bearing rigs which were being phased out back then in favor of the load bearing vests in use today.
+It is interesting to see the old war belt load-bearing rigs, which were being phased out back then in favor of the load-bearing vests in use today.

 Point of impact of the arrant JDAM crater as it appeared in 2007

 I remember watching this unfold through the video of a German TV crew who had the good luck to be on hand when the fighting started.
 I was amazed that we were conducting such a ballsy mobile warfare style campaign and had gotten there so quickly.
-Checking out this old battlefield was as opportunity I could not pass up.
+Checking out this old battlefield was an opportunity I could not pass up.

 “devil Taliban” – have to love that.